-Pitch Decks are the presentations startups make to venture capitalists to secure funding.
+Startup pitch Decks are the presentations startups make to venture capitalists to secure funding.
 They are most often used in introductory meetings.
 An effective pitch deck can make or break a company’s chances of being funded.
 Product Managers can learn a lot from startup pitch decks.
 A pitch deck essentially tells a story of why a company should be funded.
 Product managers face similar challenges every day.
-Often they use tools like the Lean Business Canvas.
 They need to be able to tell the story of their product to a wide set of constituencies like executives for funding, development teams for context and prioritization, and marketing for campaigns and demand generation.
-We’ll explore the anatomy of a pitch of a pitch deck and review a few legendary pitch decks.

-Pitch decks have been around for as long as companies have raised money from VCs.
-During the DotCom bubble the stories of kids getting funded with nothing but a PowerPoint deck are legendary.
+Startup pitch decks have been around for as long as companies have raised money from VCs.
+During the DotCom bubble, the stories of kids getting funded with nothing but a PowerPoint deck are legendary.
 Guy Kawasaki, noted evangelist and founder of Garage Technology Ventures, offered this advice on pitch decks:

 Ten slides.
 Ten is the optimal number of slides in a PowerPoint presentation because a normal human being cannot comprehend more than ten concepts in a meeting—and venture capitalists are very normal.
 (The only difference between you and venture capitalist is that he is getting paid to gamble with someone else’s money).
 If you must use more than ten slides to explain your business, you probably don’t have a business.